late-warrior/express-boilerplate-sql/README.md

 - Fix all lint issues
 - Explore and change out apidoc to swagger (openapi) if that is easy
 - Add back integration tests for the API
-- Standard schema for API responses - usually when there is an error
 - Validation for all payload inputs

 ## Domain